dgormly/CricketCannon/Readme.md

 3. Files are saved in ``` CricketApp/Data/Scale```

 Note:
-The scale must be running the firmware found in ``` scale/3psJavaComm ``` and the serial monitor in Arduino MUST be closed.
+The scale must be runni	ng the firmware found in ``` scale/3psJavaComm ``` and the serial monitor in Arduino MUST be closed.

 ## Calibrating the Scale
 To calibrate the scale you will need to change the firmware on the scale.
 The calibration will then save the settings into the EEPROM.